TG-Antiinfectives/2021_Schieferdecker_Bernal_et_al/README.md

-# Code for Manuscript Development of Predictive Classification Models for Whole Cell Antimycobacterial Activity of Benzothiazinones
+# Code for Manuscript: Development of Predictive Classification Models for Whole Cell Antimycobacterial Activity of Benzothiazinones

 &nbsp;